signalfx/signalfx-agent/docs/monitors/haproxy.md

     stats socket /var/run/haproxy.sock
     stats timeout 2m
 ```
-For the given location of the socket file configure the HAProxy monitor url as shown below:
+For the given location of the socket file, configure the HAProxy monitor URL as shown below:
 ```
 ...
 monitors: